 I read this funny incident on Mayur’s article comment section where Sahid is sharing something about customer care people lie

-Recently got a call from kotak mahindra bank regarding some bullshit insurance policy.
-Usually whenever marketing calls comes to my mobile, I use to say “sorry, Not interested”.
+Recently got a call from Kotak Mahindra bank regarding some bullshit insurance policy.
+Usually whenever marketing calls comes to my mobile, I used to say “sorry, Not interested”.
 But this time I decided to elaborate why I am not interested by telling a lie.
-All I told was “Actually I was interested in this product and had fixed appointment with your relationship manager on last friday.
-But he dint came.
+All I told was “Actually I was interested in this product and had fixed appointment with your relationship manager on last Friday.
+But he didn’t come.
 So not interested.”
 The marketing guy replied that he will check back.
-After two or three minutes i got a call from them again.
+After two or three minutes I got a call from them again.
 “Sir we are extremely sorry.
 We called that relationship manager.
-He was not able to come to you because he met with an accident that day. shall he come today?”
+He was not able to come to you because he met with an accident that day.
+Shall he come today?”

 What a relationship manager knows about you ?